newjersey/innovation.nj.gov/content/_playbooks/producing-campaign.md

             It is imperative that tracking implementation be thoroughly QA’d before a campaign goes live.
 Click on a representative sample of UTMs and take all the actions you are tracking (visit a page, register on the site, sign up for a newsletter, etc.) and look at the data to confirm what is reported aligns with the actions taken.
         </p>
         <p class="usa-alert__text">
             The process to QA pixel-based tracking will be a bit different.
 If you are running your campaign through a professional services engagement, your partner will work with you to QA the tracking implementation.
-If you are working with a self serve platform that requires a pixel (such as Facebook), you will need to put the campaign live first (you can do it for a very small amount) to double check everything is working properly.
+If you are working with a self-serve platform that requires a pixel (such as Facebook), you will need to put the campaign live first (you can do it for a very small amount) to double check everything is working properly.
         </p>
     </div>
 </div>